 Features Amazon reviewers loved

 The people have spoken.
 Amazon customers love this Ovente electric kettle so much that they go on to repeat purchase it again after their old one has said its last goodbyes.
 Many of them have even done their math to calculate the cost of use, candidly revealing their (constant) hot drink habits in the process.
-The takeaway notes I took from skimming these reviews are that a) it boils quickly b) it doesn't use much energy, and c) it's as easy to clean as it is to use because of the large aperture.
+The takeaway notes from these reviews are that a) it boils quickly b) it doesn't use much energy, and c) it's as easy to clean as it is to use because of the large aperture.
 Choose a bold hue — like fuschia pink, orange, or green— to inject some color into your kitchen scheme.

 Good to know